Jumaruba/Minesweeper/README.md

 # Minesweeper

 This project consists of a classic Minesweeper game, despite the original being played using the mouse, this new version requires you to play with the keyboard.
-Each cell has a value with the number of adjacent bombs, but if a bomb is revealed you lose.
+Each cell has a value with the number of adjacent bombs, but if a bomb is revealed you loose.

 ## Credits and info
 This project was developed by [__Alexandre Abreu__ ](https://github.com/a3brx) and [__Juliane Marubayashi__ ](https://github.com/jumaruba)